mccright/rand-notes/Install-Win-Linux-Subsystem-do-Python.md

 Go see: "Get started using Python for web development on Windows."  [https://docs.microsoft.com/en-us/windows/python/web-frameworks](https://docs.microsoft.com/en-us/windows/python/web-frameworks)

-This has an excellent 'how to' on Enabling Windows Subsystem for Linux and Installing a Linux distribution into it.
+This has links to an excellent 'how to' on Enabling Windows Subsystem for Linux and Installing a Linux distribution into it.
+Most of that content is at: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)